 Oral folktales focused on empowering the oppressed, and tended to centre on class struggles.
 For this reason they appealed particularly to the lower classes.
 As they became written fairytales, and so became the domain of the educated classes, class struggles were usually replaced by adult-child power-struggles: the child became the central focus of the story, rather than the peasant.Elizabeth O’Reilly

-This meant the ideology also shifted.
+When folklorists such as Charles Perrault and the Grimm Brothers started writing oral fairytales down and selling them on the mass market, this meant the ideology of the oral versions also shifted.
 Oral folk tales were often ribald.
 Now they became didactic, emphasising upper-class manners:

 Zipes points out that, as writers appropriated the oral folk tale, they ‘converted it into a type of literary discourse about mores, values and manners’ for the socialisation of children according to the social codes of the time.
 Thus, ‘writers of fairytales for children acted ideologically by presenting their notions regarding social conditions and conflicts, and they interacted with each other and with past writers and storytellers of folklore in a public sphere’.
 This point probably applies to all children’s books (and literature as a whole)Elizabeth O’Reilly